joelhaasnoot/hudlauncher/README.md

 # HUDLauncher

 ## Intro
-This code is a bit on an experiment to create an Android launcher that doubles as a home control unit.
+This code is a bit of an experiment to create an Android launcher that doubles as a home control unit.
 There's quite a few old Nexus 7 devices and/or Amazon Fire devices out there that this might work well with.
 For now it's not complete: this was a 48 hour sprint to get the basics working.
 Lots of work is still needed to be able to configure this.
 Especially the dashboard for now is just a UI mockup.